getbowtied/Hook-Me-Up/README.txt

 WC requires at least: 3.3.4
 WC tested up to: 3.4.2

-Hook Me Up helps non-developers insert additional content in WooCommerce templates via **Appearance** > **Customize**.
+HookMeUp helps non-developers insert additional content in WooCommerce templates via **Appearance** > **Customize**.
 No coding required.

 == Description ==

-Hook Me Up helps online store owners customize WooCommerce templates without any coding knowledge.
+HookMeUp helps online store owners customize WooCommerce templates without any coding knowledge.
 Insert custom content in key areas of your store via **Appearance** > **Customize**.

 The plugin was built to answer common questions such as:
 How to add a banner above the shop page?

 [youtube https://www.youtube.com/watch?v=rdPGHUEW8zA]

-Hook Me Up will help you add additional content in the following WooCommerce templates:
+HookMeUp will help you add additional content in the following WooCommerce templates:

 - Shop & Categories (Archives)
 - Single Product